 You can get close to 3 cents per point, so your 45K points (after you meet the minimum spending) will get you close to $1,350 worth of train travel.
 Not too shabby!
 SPG is the only transfer partner of Amtrak (1:1 basis), so this is a unique opportunity for train lovers out there.

 2) Redeeming points on category 1 and 2 SPG properties.

 Those are usually no-brainers.
 For example, Category 2 costs 3,000 points per night on weekends, 4,000 points on weekdays.
 Let’s say you stay a total of five nights, two on a weekend.
 It would cost you 18,000 points total.
 So one bonus will take care of two rooms for five nights.
 Even with conservative estimate of $125 total you would have to pay for vacation rental in high season, you should be getting a value of $625.
 Squeeze all five in one room, and you would make out like a bandit.

 Sheraton Lake Buena Vista Resort is a category 2 property.
 That means it costs 3,000 SPG points during weekends, 4,000 points on weekdays.
 This is good news for families looking for an affordable place near Disney.
 Just watch out for parking fees.

-If you don’t mind a bit of a drive (25 minutes or so), there is a Four Points by Sheraton Studio City that happens to be a category 2, which is a bargain for Orlando area.
+If you don’t mind a bit of a drive (25 minutes or so), there is a Four Points by Sheraton Studio City that happens to be a category 2, which is a relative bargain for Orlando.
 It’s located close to Universal Studios park, and would provide a good base for exploring the area.
 Rooms have two queen size beds with a possibility of adding a rollaway.